Jars44/bot-tg/README.md

 npm run bot
 ```

-Interact with the bot on Telegram by sending commands as listed in the Features section.
+The bot will start polling for messages.
+Interact with it on Telegram using the commands listed above.

-## Commands Examples
+## 📖 Usage Examples

-- `/start`
-  Starts the bot and sends a welcome message.

-- `/gempa`
-  Returns the latest earthquake information.

-- `/cuaca Jakarta`
+- **Weather**: `/cuaca Surabaya` → Returns current weather for Surabaya.
-  Provides weather information for Jakarta.

-- `/stiker Hello World`
+- **Lyrics**: `/lirik Taylor Swift - Blank Space` → Fetches lyrics for the song.
+- **Reminder**: `/ingatkan 15:30 Meeting with team` → Sets a reminder at 3:30 PM.
-  Creates a sticker with the text "Hello World".
+- **Sticker**: `/stiker Welcome!` → Generates a sticker with "Welcome!" text.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please follow these guidelines:

-- Fork the repository and create your branch from `main`.
-- Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-- Update the README.md with details of changes to the interface, including new environment variables, exposed ports, useful file locations, and container parameters.
-- Increase the version numbers in any example files and the README.md to the new version that this Pull Request would represent.
-- You may merge the Pull Request once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+We welcome contributions!
+Please:

+1. Fork the repository.
+2. Create a feature branch: `git checkout -b feature/amazing-feature`.
+3. Commit your changes: `git commit -m 'Add amazing feature'`.
+4. Push to the branch: `git push origin feature/amazing-feature`.
+5. Open a Pull Request.

-## Troubleshooting
+## 🐛 Troubleshooting

-- Verify that your Telegram bot token is correct and has the necessary permissions.
+- **Bot not responding**: Check your bot token and ensure it's valid.
-- Ensure your internet connection is stable as some features rely on external APIs.
+- **API errors**: Verify internet connection and API service status.
+- **Download issues**: Ensure the provided URLs are valid and supported.
+- **Sticker limits**: The bot has rate limits for sticker creation (5 per 10 minutes).
-- Check the console output for error messages.
+- **Console logs**: Check terminal output for detailed error messages.
-- If the bot does not respond, verify that the polling mechanism is running correctly.
-- For issues with specific commands, check the relevant API service status.

-## License
+## 📄 License

-This project is licensed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.